Homeostasis & ResponseMemory Aid

 What is homeostasis?

-The maintenance of stable internal conditions in the body, such as temperature, pH, and water balance.
+The maintenance of a stable internal environment despite changes in external conditions.
+The body regulates temperature, blood glucose, and water balance.